Juniper/wistar/docs/junos_space_17_1R1_install.rst

 8. **eth3** will be created by automatically and attach to the **vibr0** management bridge in Wistar.

 .. image:: screenshots/space/topology_junos_space.png

+9. Once all of the desired instances, bridges, and connections are created, under the **KVM Deployment Status** table, click **Deploy To Hypervisor**.
+10. When the topology is deployed, click **Start Topology**.
+A window will appear asking you to confirm, click **OK**.

 Setting up Junos Space
 ----------------------